dmassimi/monitoring/README.md

-# BWCE Observability Stack: Logs & Traces Implementation
+# BWCE/Flogo Observability Stack: Metrics, Logs & Traces Implementation

 This document outlines the architecture, configuration, and Grafana dashboard setup for monitoring BWCE and Flogo applications using Fluent Bit, OpenTelemetry Collector, Loki, Tempo, and Prometheus.